Hello9999901/nord-theme-for-google/README.md

 ### Caveats -
  - Only works on desktop so far
  - Performance may drop, though by a small margin
+ - One extra color added by me called `nordRare`, a lighter shade of `nord3`

 ## Images
 Add images here